Elevator pitch

 Author's main message

 The relationship between women’s participation in the labor force and development is complex and reflects changes in the pattern of economic growth, educational attainment, fertility rates, social norms, and other factors.
 However, labor force participation rates paint only a partial picture of women’s work.
-More important is understanding the quality of women’s employment.
-To achieve gains in job quality, policies should focus on both labor demand and supply dimensions.
+More important is understanding the quality of women’s employment, wages, and the ability to get positions of leadership.
+To achieve gains in job quality in developing countries, policies should focus on both labor demand and supply dimensions.
 Expanding access to secondary and higher education is particularly relevant but this needs to be matched by the creation of jobs that can be accessed by women.

 Motivation

 Women’s participation in the labor market varies greatly across countries, reflecting differences in economic growth, social norms, education levels, fertility rates, and access to childcare and other supportive services.
 The relationship between female labor force participation and these factors is complex.
-One dimension that has been widely examined is the U-shaped relationship between economic development and women’s labor force participation [1].
+One dimension that has been widely examined is the U-shaped relationship between economic development and women’s labor force participation, most notably by Claudia Goldin, winner of the 2023 Nobel Memorial Prize in Economic Sciences [1].

-Focusing on these issues is critical because female labor force participation is a key to promoting inclusive growth and achieving the Sustainable Development Goals (SDGs), particularly SDG 5 (“Achieve gender equality and empower all women and girls”).
-However, beyond the absolute numbers is the far more important concern with the nature of jobs that women are able to engage in.
+Focusing on these issues is critical because female labor force participation is key to promoting inclusive growth and achieving the Sustainable Development Goals (SDGs), particularly SDG 5 (“Achieve gender equality and empower all women and girls”).
+Beyond the absolute numbers, the far more important concern is the nature of jobs that women are able to engage in.

 This article highlights the complex nature of female labor force participation in developing countries and presents findings on the key trends and factors that drive women’s engagement in the labor market and access to employment.
-It examines specific insights from different developing countries, including Bangladesh, Brazil, India, Indonesia, and Turkey.
+It examines specific insights from different regions, while exploring the impact of Covid-19 and post-pandemic trends.
 Above all, the article stresses the importance of looking at the quality of employment and means to promote better outcomes for women in the labor market.

 Discussion of pros and cons

-Development, as witnessed during the Industrial Revolution and more recently in East and (parts of) Southeast Asia, has involved two related transitions: the movement of workers from agriculture to manufacturing (and more recently services) and the migration of people from rural to urban areas.
+Development has involved two related transitions: the movement of workers from agriculture to manufacturing and services and the migration of people from rural to urban areas.
 These transitions were associated with rising levels of education, declining fertility rates, and shifts in other socio-economic drivers of labor force participation, with specific gender implications for the labor market.

 In this context, female labor supply is both a driver and an outcome of development.
 As more women enter the labor force, economies have the potential to grow faster in response to higher labor inputs.
 Women’s supply of labor increases household incomes, which helps families escape poverty and increase their consumption of goods and services.
 At the same time, as countries develop, women’s capabilities typically improve, while social constraints weaken, enabling women to engage in work outside the home.